Last reviewed: 2026-04-12

 Morning check

 One second.
-Look at Ring 5.
-Green = quiet day.
-Gold = unsettled, might notice something.
-Coral = active, pay attention.
-Red = storm, protect your sleep tonight.
+Look at Ring 5 on the homepage.
+Green means quiet day.
+Gold means unsettled, might notice something.
+Coral means active, pay attention.
+Red means storm, protect your sleep tonight.

 Before bed